cekstedt/FreeCodeCamp-CatPhotoApp/README.md

 # Frontend Mentor - Stats preview card component solution

-This is a solution to the [Learn HTML by Building a Cat Photo App](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/) course.
+This is a solution to the [Learn HTML by Building a Cat Photo App](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/) course on [FreeCodeCamp](https://www.freecodecamp.org/).

 ## Table of contents